Updated September 2019

 You can always check their fees before making a reservation.
 Please keep in mind that resorts change their pricing often so it’s best to check with a wedding planner to confirm.

 If you choose to get married at an outside venue, like Huracan or Kukua, they do not charge outside vendor fees so you won’t need to worry about this.

 Dress, Shoes, Flowers for Your Wedding Day

-Together with the dress selection, comes the shoes.
+Together with the dress selection, comes the wedding shoes.
 I’ve seen brides walking down the aisle with heels… in the sand.
 And this is not only dangerous to your own ankles, but you can actually trip and fall before you say I do!
 Let’s try to avoid that kind of show, and wear some nice barefoot sandals.
 You will thank me later.